luorix1/Medical-Robotics-BILK-Rebuild/SIMULATION_DIAGNOSTICS.md

 # BILK Simulation with Diagnostics

-This enhanced simulation system provides comprehensive diagnostics and visualization for the BILK medical robotics system.
+This enhanced simulation system provides comprehensive diagnostics and visualization for the BILK medical robotics system, including realistic Raspberry Pi leader simulation with AS5600 encoders and PCA9548A multiplexer.

 ## Quick Start